MustafaLotfi/Owleye/README.md

 # Owleye
 ## Intro
 Owleye gives you the posibiliy to transform your webcam to an eye tracker.
-Owleye is a subsection of my master thesis: "Driver's Hazard Perception Assessment in a Driving Simulator".y
+Owleye is a subsection of my master thesis: "Driver's Hazard Perception Assessment in a Driving Simulator".
 At first, you should calibrate your camera, then the program tells you which point you are looking on your monitor.
 Indeed, this is a top-table eye tracker.
 ___
 ## Installation